mlcommons/medperf/docs/mlcubes/mlcube_data.md

 7 directories, 4 files
 ```
-The following numbering corresponds to what is presented in the code snippet above:

 1. The `mlcube.yaml` file contains metadata about your data preparation procedure, including its interface.
 For MedPerf, three tasks are required: `prepare`, `sanity_check`, and `statistics`.
 2. The `workspace` contains all the files and paths that can be used by the MLCube, as long as those paths are specified inside the `mlcube.yaml`.